EzZAt38/react-product-project/src/docs.md

 2. Create a new branch for your feature or bugfix.
 3. Make your changes and commit them with clear messages.
 4. Open a pull request describing your changes.
+5. Ensure your code follows the existing style and passes all tests.

 ---